hanneskod/readme-tester/docs/ignoring_examples.md

 # Ignoring examples

 By default all found php code blocks are tested.
-There are two ways to ignore (or skipp) selected examples: ignore individual examples, or ignore all unmarked examples.
+There are two ways to ignore selected examples: ignoring individual examples or ignoring all unmarked examples.
 Ignored examples are not validated in any way.

 ## Ignoring individial examples